 Some steps in the career entry process that will be subject to the AMF’s new regulatory framework may differ from the current OACIQ process and include additional requirements.

 Continuing education program

-The OACIQ’s mandatory continuing education program remains in effect until May 1, 2020.
+The OACIQ’s mandatory continuing education program will remain in effect until May 1, 2020.
 The related requirements are therefore still in force.
-The AMF will provide timely information about the changes that will apply as of May 1, 2020 and about the transitional measures that will apply to them.
+The AMF will provide timely information about the changes that will take effect as of May 1, 2020 and about the transitional measures that will apply to them.

 Remuneration, commission sharing and client referrals

 As of May 1, 2020, the rules and practices relating to client referrals, remuneration and commission sharing will apply to mortgage brokerage.
 For information regarding the relevant preliminary provisions, consult the Real estate brokers and mortgage brokerage referrals section.

 Sign up for E-Mail Info on AMF supervision of mortgage brokerage (Available in French only)

 Stay up on developments relating to the new regulatory framework and the latest information needed for the transition on May 1, 2020.